-For Adult Education evening students, please contact your instructor or evening administrative assistant in case of a medical emergency.
+For Adult Education evening students, please contact your instructor or evening admin at the front desk in case of a medical emergency.
 Use your best judgment in dialing "911".
 Local healthcare providers will respond and are prepared to provide appropriate treatment and/or transport the student to the nearest medical facility.
 Illness that results in extended absence from the program will be review on an individual basis.
 Documentation from a medical provider may be required prior to returning to the program.